vsartor/blog/preview/a_bad_post.md

 I didn't write anything here for 98 days afraid of writing something bad.
-So I wrote something bad on purpose.
+So I wrote something bad on purpose just to get it out of the way 🙆